 9 – Paparazzi

-I appreciate that this isn’t up everyone’s street but it is a way to make money today and you’ll no doubt get to meet some celebrities along the way.
+This might not be up everyone’s street, but it is a way to make money today, and you’ll get to meet some celebrities no doubt.

 10 – Competitions

-Ok, I lie, this won’t really help you to earn money but I would certainly appreciate it.
-It will help me find more followers and continue with this labour of love.
-If you’ve enjoyed this post and you think that your friends on Facebook or Pinterest would enjoy it too, please share.
+Ok, I lie, this won’t really help you to earn money, but I would certainly appreciate it, as it will help me find more followers, and continue with this labour of love.
+If you’ve enjoyed this post, and you think that your friends on Facebook or Pinterest would enjoy it too, then please share it.

-If you’re new to photography, check out my beginner’s guide.
-It’s become one of my most popular posts to date.
+If you’re new to photography, then check out my beginner’s guide.
+It’s become one of my most popular posts to date